 You know, I’ve been to the city nine times and my last trip was the first time we explored the swampland.
 Crazy, I. know, but I am so glad we did!
 Visiting the swamps will often be a drive just outside of the city but are tied into the culture and plans of many visitors so I added them to the list.

 Want to know what it was like to be SO close to all this wildlife?
 Check out my post on Barataria Preserve where I share our experiences and see what it’s like to be so close to an alligator!

 The swamp is very busy visually and I found focusing on an object or creature helped make my images feel more dynamic and visually interesting.
 Sure, get some overall shots but then try to focus.
 Use the reflections of the water for balance.
-The curving lines to break up the symmetry.
+The curving lines break up the symmetry.
 Don’t be afraid to crop later on.
 Sometimes you just have to shoot to capture the swamp animals before they disappear.

 7: Huge, live oak trees

-We visited these trees in Audubon Park and were blown away with how huge and knotted they were with large, draping trunks and moss hanging.
+We visited these trees in Audubon Park and were blown away by how huge and knotted they were with large, draping trunks and moss hanging.
 These are not unique to New Orleans but definitely part of the nature experience and make for beautiful photographs.

 There is so much beauty within the trees, try photographing them up close for a more macro approach.
 Look up from beneath, focus on the long, winding branches.